the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/UserGuide-UI_Analyze.rst

      arranged as a vector and the upper triangular part of FC(tj) arranged as a vector.
 2. The FCD is segmented in epochs of stability using the spectral embedding algorithm.
      We call epoch of stability a length of time during which an FC configuration stays stable.
-     It is possible to visualize this epochs of stable FC as blocks of elevated inter-FC(t) correlation around the diagonal of the FCD.
+     It is possible to visualize these epochs of stable FC as blocks of elevated inter-FC(t) correlation around the diagonal of the FCD.
-     We neglect always the first epoch of stability found by the algorithm since should be an artefact caused by the initial condition of the simulated time series.
+     We neglect always the first epoch of stability found by the algorithm since should be an artifact caused by the initial condition of the simulated time series.
-3. FCs are calculated over the epochs of stability (excluded the first epoch).
+3. FCs are calculated over the epochs of stability (excluding the first epoch).
      When the algorithm does not find the epochs the global FC is calculated, i.e. the FC calculated over the entire timeseries.
 4. The first three eigenvectors of the FCs calculated at step 3 are extracted.
      We call the "first" eigenvector the one associated to the largest eigenvalue,